When I looked at WH Smith last year I was surprised to find a high-growth company.

-The impression I get from its high street stores is of a “stalwart”; a very mature business in a mature industry which is, if anything, being squeezed by the world of online retail.
+The impression I get from its high street stores is of a “stalwart”; a very mature business in a mature industry that is, if anything, being squeezed by the world of online retail.

-That image is largely correct, but it ignores the best part of WH Smith – its passenger-facing business.
+That image is largely correct, but it ignores the best part of WH Smith – its travel retail business.

 Travel is WH Smith’s engine for future growth

 If you have been anywhere near a train station or airport in the last decade there’s a good chance you have seen one of WH Smith’s “Travel” retail units.

 Just as you’re about to metaphorically leap onto a train or plane you realise you need something to eat/drink/read.
 Never fear, WH Smith is there to help you (and in many cases it will be WH Smith and nobody else, as frequently there is only space available for one retail unit).